ex-Plant/2025_learning/sql_dbs/mysql3_boot_dot_dev.md

 ## COUNT
+Count is an operation from within AGGREGATIONS category
 - Use a COUNT(*) statement to retrieve the number of records in the users table.
 ```sql
   SELECT COUNT(*) FROM employees;